bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 >
 > If a user changes their handle, any AT URIs using that handle will become invalid and could potentially point to a record in another repo if the handle is reused.
 >
-> If you choose to store AT URIs as strings, make sure they reference a repo DID.
+> If you choose to store AT URIs within a record, always reference the repo DID.
+The same goes for storing URIs in a database.

 The full, general structure of an AT URI is: